Islam-19984/alu-zero_day/git/README.md

-My second readme is updated now
+My second readme is updated